chacaa/CSS2SASS/README.md

 ```

 ### Output value
-The unSASS function will return an js object with this structure:
+The unSASS function will return an js object with the following structure:
 ```
 {
   variables: [list_of_variables],